Is a Spanish pianist acclaimed by critics for her “deep and true sensitivity” and her natural ability to reveal “the hidden side of music”.

-Described by the newspaper Le Figaro as “a pianist who shakes things up”, she expressed her interest in other forms of artistic expression from an early age and the desire to escape the traditional recital setting by creating original, cross-disciplinary projects.She likes to tackle rare and mystical repertoires – such as the music of the Catalan composer Federico Mompou.
-As a committed soloist, she enjoys defending the works of female composers (from the 18th century to the present day).
+Described by the newspaper Le Figaro as “a pianist who shakes things up”, she was quick to express her interest in other forms of artistic expression and her desire to escape the traditional framework of the recital by creating original, cross-disciplinary projects.
+As a committed soloist, she enjoys defending the works of women composers (from the 18th century to the present day).
 The search for silence in music is also part of her spiritual and legal quest.
-Her taste for contemporary music has enabled her to create works for which she is the dedicatee; but she is also an interpreter who is attentive to the classical and romantic heritage.
+Her taste for contemporary music has enabled her to create works of which she is the dedicatee; but she is also a performer who pays close attention to the classical and romantic heritage.

 In 2013, Carmen formed a duo with actor Eric Pierrot.
 Together they created the literary concert “Résonance(s)”, commissioned by the Festival “Notes d’Automne” and based on the music of the Catalan composer Federico Mompou.
 Their new show, “Entre deux guerres” (Between two wars), reflects this historic period, bringing together poems and music by Apollinaire, Owen, Eluard, Prévert, Poulenc, Rachmaninov and Kurt Weill.
 For the latter, she also collaborated with soprano Laia Falcon.
 Carmen Martínez-Pierret studied with Manuel Carra and Carles Marquès, as well as with the Brazilian pianist Luiz de Moura Castro – assistant to Lili Kraus at the University of Texas, then professor at the Hartt School of Music.
 She has perfected her skills with Paul Badura-Skoda, Josep Colom, Nina Svetlanova and Claude Helffer.